 The course of true love never did run smooth.

-Duke Theseus announces his engagement with Hippolyta, Queen of the Amazons, whom he has recently captured and plans to marry in 4 days.
+The play begins with Duke Theseus announcing his engagement with Hippolyta, Queen of the Amazons, whom he has recently captured and plans to marry in 4 days.
 But before any revels can begin he is interrupted by local Athenian, Egeus, who wants his daughter, Hermia, to marry Demetrius.
 She, however, has her heart set on Lysander.
-Left with the choice of marrying Demetrius, death or abjuring from men forever, she decides to run away with Lysander into the forest.
+Left with the choice of marrying Demetrius, being put to death or abjuring men forever and becoming a nun, she decides to run away with Lysander into the forest.
 She councils with Helena, her best friend (who happens to love Demetrius), and then she and Lysander run away.
-Helena, determined to win Demetrius’ heart, informs him of Hermia’s leaving and is subsequently forced to follow the ardently love sick Demetrius into the forest.
+Helena, determined to win Demetrius’ heart, informs him of Hermia’s leaving and subsequently follows the ardently love sick Demetrius into the forest.
 Why Helena does this has never made sense to me, if she just would have let Lysander and Hermia run away, surely Demetrius and she would have had a good shot at getting back together.
 However, we wouldn’t have had a play – so let’s continue.

 Once all the lovers are in the forest the mayhem ensues.
 Oberon, angry about his situation, sends the sprightly puck in search of a love potion for his Titania (he plans on giving her a love potion that will make her fall in love with a wild animal – classy!).
 While he ‘circles the world’ Oberon overhears Demetrius and Helena fighting and decides he will share a few drops of the potion with Demetrius.
 Puck, once he has found the potion, carries out Oberon’s instruction and tracks down the Athenian youth whilst Oberon enchants Titania with the love potion.
 Puck finds Lysander and Hermia and, thinking they are the couple described by Oberon, drops the love potion on Lysander.
 Lysander, awoken by the footsteps of Helena and Demetrius, arises and falls immediately in love with Helena and abandons Hermia to chase Helena through the forest.

 Puck has meanwhile stumbled upon the mechanicals rehearsing in the forest and, finding Bottom alone, transforms his head into that of an ass.
 Titania awakes and falls madly in love with her first vision, the amiable Bottom: unaffected by his form.
 As Puck reports his great successes to Oberon, Demetrius appears pursued by an angry Hermia, who thinks he is to blame for Lysander’s disappearance.
-Puck is forced to reapply the love potion to Demetrius and he ‘correctly’ enchanted falls in love with the passing Helena.
+In a hope of repairing the situation Oberon applies the love potion to Demetrius and he ‘correctly’ falls in love with the passing Helena.
 However, that doesn’t really help the situation as now Demetrius and Lysander, both, are now fervently in love with Helena.
 Madness ensures in the iconic scene between the four lovers.
-Both girls are furious; Hermia thinking Helena has seduced Lysander and Helena thinking all parties have set to mocking her.
+Both girls are furious; Hermia thinking Helena has seduced Lysander and Helena thinking all parties have decided to mock her.
 The boys eventually run off to duel for Helena’s affection.
 Oberon, seeing this chaos, sends Puck to sort out the mess and to remove Lysander from the spell.